LEHIGH VALLEY ESTATE PLANNING & ADMINISTRATION

 avoid unnecessary estate taxes, and to preserve assets for the future.

-In some cases, Crosson & Richetti may recommend a Revocable Trust, sometimes called a Living Trust, or a Last Will and Testament,
+In some cases, Crosson Richetti & Daigle LLC may recommend a Revocable Trust, sometimes called a Living Trust, or a Last Will and Testament,

 as the best way to meet your family’s needs.
 In some situations, a Minor’s Trust, Special Needs Trust, or an Irrevocable Insurance Trust is indicated.